 In 2006, Montana residents voted to raise the minimum wage and adjust the rate annually for inflation.
 Using the Consumer Price Index for urban consumers, or CPI-U, a new minimum wage rate is calculated each year.

 In 2020, an estimated 2 percent of Montana’s workforce earned a minimum hourly wage of less than $8.75.
 That’s about 8,000 to 10,000 workers.
 In 2019, it was reported that workers in the accommodation and food services industry made up the majority of employees being paid the minimum wage.

 There are some additional minimum wage regulations to note:

 Businesses that aren’t covered by the federal Fair Labor Standards Act, with gross annual sales of $110,000 or less, can pay their employees $4.00 an hour.
 However, individual employees who produce and move goods between states, or are covered by the federal Fair Labor Standards Act,“must be paid the greater of either the federal minimum wage or Montana’s minimum wage.”
-In this case, Montana’s minimum wage is greater, so these employees must be paid $8.75 an hour.
+In this case, Montana’s minimum wage is greater, so these employees must be paid $9.95 an hour in 2023.

 Federal contractor employees must be paid a minimum wage of $12.15, effective January 1, 2013.